zkirill/BarcodeScanner/README.md

 }
 ```

-3. Resets the controller to the scanning mode (with or without animation):
+3. Reset the controller to the scanning mode (with or without animation):

 ```swift
 func barcodeScanner(controller: BarcodeScannerController, didCapturedCode code: String) {